MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/echoeventcauses-element-sdn-interface-2-1-1.md

 - xml
 ---

-# EchoEventCauses element (QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)
+# EchoEventCauses element

+(QualityPropertiesType complexType) (Lync SDN Interface 2.1.1)

 Reasons of device echo detection and reported for audio streams when available.
 The causes are coded with the following bit flags: "0x01" - Sample timestamps from capture or render device were poor quality.
 "0x04" - High level of echo remained after echo cancellation.
 "0x10" - Signal from capture device had significant instances of maximum signal level.

-**In this article**
-Element information
-Definition
-Elements and attributes

 ## Element information